 Brighton & Hove City Council has re-affirmed its commitment to buying Fair Trade for food and catering.

-In a report at the Policy, Resources and Growth committee on 9 June, members were asked to support the proposals initially raised as a Notice of Motion at Full Council in January 2016 by Councillor Tracey Hill, currently the Chair of Brighton and Hove Fair Trade Steering Group.
+In a report going to next week’s Policy, Resources and Growth committee on 9 June, members are being asked to support the proposals initially raised as a Notice of Motion at Full Council in January 2016 by Councillor Tracey Hill, currently the Chair of Brighton and Hove Fair Trade Steering Group.

 Read the reports for the Policy, Resources and Growth Committee here: http://present.brighton-hove.gov.uk/ieListDocuments.aspx?CId=912&MId=6396